coderFaiisal/advanced-tech/README.md

 ##

-This is the documentation for the Advanced Tech tool component of the Advanced Tech Bangladesh.
-This Advanced Tech tool helps users to select PC components and build their own PC.
-It is made using Next.js, Next Auth, Next API, Tailwind with Material Tailwind Components library and Mongodb.
+This is the documentation for the Advanced Tech.

+- You can select PC components and build their own PC.

 ### User